 Shared hosting plan

-This plan is puts your website on a server that’s shared by a group of other people.
+This plan is to put your website on a server that’s shared by a group of other people.
 Whenever people land on your website, there is a request for resources in order to load the page.
 If your server doesn’t have those resources available, your site will experience a delay in load time.

 VPS hosting account